-TA is Psychotherapy method for personal growth and personal change with a wide variety in its application with individuals, couples and groups.
 TA is used to facilitate a better understanding of individuals, relationships and communication.
 TA as a theory of personality, communication and child development is applied as a tool in working with psychological issues, ranging from everyday living problems to severe mental health difficulties.

-Benefits of Relational Transactional Analysis
+Benefits of Relational Transactional Analysis Therapy

 - The importance that is placed on relationship, in all its forms – with the self, with the other and with what happens in the room with the therapist.

 - The belief that the most profound change happens through experience, as opposed to insight alone.

 - The central focus of bringing to light the relational and interpersonal patterns that shape all of our experiences of ourselves and of ourselves with others.

 - The belief that the practitioner is an active participant in the work, and not simply a neutral observer.

 - The work is collaborative, meaning the client is not a passive recipient, nor the therapist an expert or provider of solutions; both parties are actively involved in the process of finding new and more authentic ways of relating with each other.

 - That central importance that is placed on the way that the practitioner uses their unique experience of the client to inform when and what intervention will best enhance the client’s knowledge of self and of the other.

 - An appreciation for the fact that certainty is neither possible nor necessarily desirable, both in the therapy room or in life.
 Part of the therapeutic work consists in increasing the individual’s threshold for tolerating uncertainty and discomfort, instead of avoiding it.